When a project is complete, the survey results can be sent by email or exported via iTunes.

 To use the file, follow these steps.

-- After opening the Excel file, enable editing and macros if asked.
+- After opening the Excel file, enable editing and macros by tapping the buttons towards the top of the Excel window.

-- Go to the "Dashboard" worksheet and click the button "Combine Files".
+- Go to the "Dashboard" worksheet and click the button "Merge Files".

 Although our server is regularly scanned for malware, like all files from the internet, you should ensure you verify the file that you download is virus free.